NEWS

 Image Source: Apple CEO Steve Jobs speaks at the Apple headquarters on March 6, 2008, in Cupertino, California.
 (Photo by David Paul Morris/Getty Images)

 The letter had delivered the verdict but ironically required a salutation and formal ending as the format demanded.
-Right enough, Jobs signed off with his name, credentials and the one thing Varon wanted - his signature!
-A lowercase handwritten “steve jobs” marked the end of the letter and a dream-came-true moment for Varon in the most epic way.
+Right enough, Jobs signed off with his name, credentials and the one thing Varon had wanted - his signature!
+A lowercase handwritten “steve jobs” marked the end of the letter - it was a dream-came-true moment for Varon.

 Image Source: Apple CEO Steve Jobs announces the new iPhone 4 as he delivers the opening keynote address at the 2010 Apple World Wide Developers conference on June 7, 2010 in San Francisco, California.
 (Photo by Justin Sullivan/Getty Images)